mjclobo/mjclobo.github.io/_pages/projects.md

 ## DIY rotating tank
-I recently scrapped together a rotating tank setup from an old record player and some nuts and bolts.
+I recently scrapped together a rotating tank setup (with a phone mount) from an old record player and some nuts and bolts.
-The video below shows some eddies forming in the tank that I was able to capture using a DIY phone mount (see photo below).
+The video below shows some eddies forming in the tank as viewed from a non-inertial, rotating frame of reference.

 In the future I plan on using the tank to exhibit topographic Rossby waves and baroclinic instability.